Will or Trust Preparation

 The Bottom Line:

 Simply put, if you want your assets and your loved ones protected when you no longer can do it, you will need a will or a trust.
 Without one, your loved ones could face huge tax burdens and the courts could designate how your assets are divided, or even who gets your children.
-In other words, your intentions will not be carried out.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.